 Tea bricks were used as a form of currency in rural Asia up until the Second World War.
 Teas in brick forms are sold today for dinking, but are primarily souvenir items.
 Most are Pu-erh teas from Yunnan, China, which need to be aged a year for proper taste, but the older it is the better the quality.
 Ancient tea bricks are very rare as they were typically consumed at some point.
 Modern tea bricks usually have eight Chinese characters on the bottom where older hydraulic pressed bricks had seven characters.

-My tea Brick was purchased at an import store, and it states that it is not intended for consumption.
+This tea Brick was purchased at an import store, and it states that it is not intended for consumption.
 It is a modern souvenir of a forgotten method of trade and consumption.